corpetty/quartz/content/notes/book-recs.md

 - **The Death of Ivan Ilych** by Tolstoy
 	- A classic that covers the ideas of death.
 Considered a masterpiece of literature.
 His characterization of the human experience leaves you walking away a better human.
 - **The Birth Partner** by Penny Simkin
 	- My wife has had kids, I'm trying to support her in the process.
 This was a good book to help do that.
+If you are in a similar situation, be a good partner.
 - **Godel, Escher, Bach: An Eternal Golden Braid** by Douglas Hofstadter
 	- Hard to explain but beautiful.
 Not a simple read, but dives into a fascinating topic that is intertwined in places you wouldn't expect.
 If you walk away with a fraction of what the author wants you to experience and understand, you'll have an increased wonder of the beauty of the world we live in.
 - **Amusing Ourselves to Death: Public Discourse in the Age of Show Business** by Neil Postman
 	- A poignant and cautionary tale of what happens to society when politics becomes entertainment.
 He clarifies the distinction between Orwell's dystopian future and Huxley's, then explains why we're moving quickly into the former (if not already there).
 - **Hitchhiker's Guide to the Galaxy**  by Douglas Adams
 	- So long and thanks for all the fish.
 An enjoyable satire at its finest.
+Why the number 42 is used in nerdy situations so much.
 - **On Tyranny** by Timothy Snyder
 	- A man I greatly admire and look up to sent this to me unprovoked.
 I read it and it was well timed.
 A very short read that reminds you of the tell tale signs of what tyranny looks like.